polylang/polylang/readme.txt

 * Pro: Add a language switcher block for the navigation block introduced in WP 5.9
 * Pro: Add compatibility with the new gallery block introduced in WP 5.9
 * Pro: Make the language switcher block available in the widget section of the customizer
-* Pro: Fix wrong category when translating the latest block
+* Pro: Fix wrong category when translating the latest posts block
 * Pro: Fix the language switcher block when using the dropdown option
 * Pro: Fix some edge cases with locale fallback
 * Pro: Fix post template replacing the post content when duplicating a post